-Choux pastry (pâte à choux) is a classic French pastry dough that comes together in just 15 minutes, then is piped or scooped into mounds that bake into airy, hollow puffs perfect for sweet or savory fillings.
-In this post, you’ll find step-by-step instructions, my best tips for success, troubleshooting guidance, and specific ideas for using this versatile dough.
+Choux pastry (pâte à choux) is a classic French pastry dough that comes together in just 15 minutes, then is piped or scooped into mounds that bake into airy, hollow puffs perfect for sweet or savory fillings, including Smoked Salmon Mousse, Pimento Cheese, or Ham Spread.
+In this post, you’ll find step-by-step instructions, my best tips for success, troubleshooting guidance, and more ideas for using this versatile dough.

 Note: This post contains referral links for products I recommend.
 As an Amazon Associate, I earn a small commission on qualified purchases, at no cost to you.